mFadzilb/mFadzilb/README.md

-- 👋 Hi, I’m Fadzil @mFadzilb from Singapore
+- 👋 Greeting from Singapore, I’m Fadzil @mFadzilb
 - 👀 I’m interested in AI ML Developer, Data Engineer or Data Analyst or even Sales job role
-- 🌱 I’m currently learning Python Programming for Data engineering, AI Machine Learning and Deep Learning from NTUC LHub
+- 🌱 I’m currently learning Python Programming for Data engineering, Artificial Intelligence, Machine Learning and Deep Learning from NTUC Learning Hub.
-- Expert using Python libraries for Data Visualization and interface with many Databases such SQL, Excel, CSV or etc.
+- ⚡ Expert using Python libraries for Data Visualization and interface with many Databases such SQL, Excel, CSV or etc.
+- ⚡ Train in Structured C programming, Jupyter Notebook for Python, Visual Studio Code for JavaScrip and Microsoft Azure.
 - 💞️ I’m looking to collaborate on SaaS and IaaS
 - 📫 How to reach me ...mfadzilburhan@gmail.com or http://www.linkedin.com/in/mfadzilb-82333222
 - 😄 Pronouns: ...